 General Internal Medicine (GIM)

-Training in General Internal Medicine (GIM) offers dynamic and challenging acquisition of the skills and competencies that are needed to allow consultants to gain expertise in diagnostic reasoning, managing uncertainty, dealing with co-morbidities (complex medical problems involving multiple symptoms and conditions) and recognising when specialty opinion or care is required.
+Training in General (Internal) Medicine (GIM) offers dynamic and challenging acquisition of the skills and competencies.
+Our programme train doctors to become consultants equipped with expertise in diagnostic reasoning, managing uncertainty, dealing with co-morbidities (complex medical problems involving multiple symptoms and conditions) and recognising when specialty opinion or care is required.

-Our progressive programmes has over 1000 trainees and offers training opportunities at prestigious teaching centres at leading hospitals throughout London and Kent, Surrey and Sussex.
+Our dynamic programme has over 1000 trainees and offers training opportunities across a wide range of teaching centres throughout London and Kent, Surrey and Sussex.
 All trainees following the GIM curriculum to CCT will be doing so in parallel with training in another medical specialty.